arkalibaig/mobile-llm-inference/README.md

 # Pocket Llama 3.2 (1B)

 A mobile-responsive web interface that turns your local machine into a private AI cloud.
-Chat with Meta's Llama 3.2 model from any device on your local network — no internet required.
+Chat with Meta's Llama 3.2 or any model you like from any device on your local network — no internet required.

 ## How It Works